Updated: Feb 25

 A few large handfuls of fresh chickweed

-Organic olive oil (or other carrier oil of choice or on hand, but organic is preferred)
+Organic olive oil (or other organic carrier oil of choice or on hand)

-Place your wilted chickweed into a mason jar or other glass jar with a lid.
-Fill your jar with the wilted chickweed and cover with organic olive oil.
+Once dry, finely chop your chickweed and place into a mason jar or other glass jar with a lid.
+Fill your jar to the top with oil, adding more while allowing air bubbles to escape.
 Try to use a jar that will give you the right proportion of herb to oil, preferably about half or three quarters herb to half or one quarter oil.

 Cover the jar, label, and place in a sunny window.
 Shake the jar daily, topping off with more oil if needed in the first day or so.
 After 3-4 weeks, strain the chickweed from the oil and place your herbal oil into a fresh jar.
 You can now use this oil directly or craft into an herbal salve or other herbal remedy that requires an oil component.

 Herbal oils should be stored out of direct sunlight and can be stored for 6 months to a year.
 Discard if you start to see any signs of mold.